Registered Respiratory Therapy Program Brochure

 GPA Possible Points Applicant's Points Required Documentation

 2a.
-Combined Prerequisite Science GPA: (Anatomy, Physiology, Microbiology and Chemistry) No less than a “C” in any course.
+Combined Prerequisite Science GPA: (Anatomy, Physiology, Microbiology and Chemistry) Minimum of 2.5 combined GPA required, and no less than a “C” in any course.
 Points are calculated by multiplying the combined GPA by 10.

 Points are rounded to the nearest hundredth.
 Ex: a combined GPA of 3.25 x 10 = 32.5 pts.

-Combined GPA of 2.5 or higher x 10 (Maximum 40 pts) - Unofficial or official BC transcript showing all pre-requisite courses posted.
-(All non-BC transcripts MUST be evaluated by the BC Admissions & Records office.
-Official, sealed transcripts from regionally accredited U.S. colleges or universities, showing course completion must be received in the BC Admissions & Records office by the evaluation due date)
+Combined GPA of 2.5 or higher x 10 (Maximum 40 pts) Unofficial or official BC transcript showing all pre-requisite courses posted.
+All non-BC transcripts from regionally accredited U.S. college or universities MUST be submitted to BC Records with a Request for Evaluation by the transcript deadline.

 2b.
-Combined Prerequisite English AND required Math GPA (English composition and College Algebra or higher level Math)
+Prerequisite Math GPA (College Algebra or any transfer-level Math)

-• Points are calculated by multiplying the combined GPA by 2.5.
+• Points are calculated by multiplying the GPA by 2.5.
 Points are rounded to the nearest hundredth.
-Ex: a combined GPA of 3.25 x 2.5 = 8.13 pts.
+Ex: a GPA of 3.0 x 2.5 = 7.5 pts.

-• Because the category requires a combined English and Math GPA, applicants who have successfully completed English, but have not met the Math requirements, will not earn points in this category. -Applicants waiving the RTP Math requirements based on having a Bachelor's Degree and no equivalent Math course will use the following conversion:
+• Applicants waiving the RRTP Math requirement based on having a Bachelor's Degree and no equivalent Math course will use the following conversion:

 • TEAS ≥ 95% = 4.0 GPA